Uncertainty makes investors nervous. And we have uncertainty now; we’ve had it before, and we’ll have it again.

 This one’s different.

-SIPC coverage is not the same as FDIC or NCUA coverage.
+SIPC coverage is different from FDIC or NCUA coverage.
 The intent is similar, to assuage the fears of the public.
-The SIPC is a nonprofit corporation, not an agency of the government; it’s authority is far more limited.
+The SIPC is a nonprofit corporation, not an agency of the government; its authority is far more limited.

 The SIPC provides coverage for brokerage products and cash held in brokerage accounts.
 There is a limit of $500,000 per person per account ownership type, with a limit of $250,000 of that for cash held for investing.